equinor/radix-public-site/public-site/docs/src/guides/docker-useradd/index.md

 ### Difference between “adduser” and “useradd”

 "useradd" is native binary compiled with the system "adduser" is a perl script which uses useradd binary in back-end.
-It is more userfriendly and interactive compared to back-end useradd.
+It is more user-friendly and interactive compared to back-end useradd.
 With "adduser" the system level users account when created puts a user directory in home for the system user where "useradd" does not.

-For non-root users id above 999 should be used.
+For non-root users ids above 999 should be used.

 Different distributions (and their flavours) might have different options: